AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/aveva-cnnxt/cnnxt-mgmt/create-folder.md

 uid: create-folders
 ---

-# Create a folder and turn on AVEVA Data Hub
+# Step 1C: Create a folder and turn on AVEVA Data Hub

 Before users can access AVEVA Data Hub, you must create a folder in AVEVA Connect and then turn on the AVEVA Data Hub service for that folder.